-The new bank branches will cater to the numerous banking needs of the local population – a majority of whom belong to the Tharu and other Disadvantaged Groups.
-Women and farmers will have access to a number of segment-specific financial products that the bank will offer; agro business firms, SMEs and MSMEs will be able to benefit from existing and new financial products that will be designed to meet specific and seasonal needs; general households will have a trusted financial institution to receive and route their remittance, along with having various saving options.
+The new bank branches cater to the numerous banking needs of the local population – a majority of whom belong to the Tharu and other disadvantaged groups.
+Women and farmers will have access to a number of segment-specific financial products that the bank will offer; agro business firms, small and medium enterprises (SMEs) and micro, small and medium enterprises (MSMEs) will be able to benefit from existing and new financial products that will be designed to meet specific and seasonal needs; general households will have a trusted financial institution to receive and route their remittance, along with various saving options.

 Through the partnership, BoK has disbursed NPR 1 billion in loans, collected NPR 428 million in savings and expanded outreach to 20,343 customers.